iStorage Server Online Help

 KernSafe iSCSI SAN Quick Start KernSafe iSCSI SAN User Manual

-Simply, for using KernSafe iSCSI SAN, press the Create button in the main interface of KernSafe iSCSI SAN Management console, will start the Select Device Type wizard, see figure 1, you can select the following device types to share your storage device:
+To begin, click the Create button in the KernSafe iSCSI SAN Management Console.
+This opens the Select Device Type wizard, shown in Figure 1, where you can choose the device type to publish.

 1. Hard Disk